feilab-hust/ID-Net/README.md

 ### 2. Set the parameters.

- * Choose data type: Select the organelle structure type of your data.
+ * Choose data type: Select which type of organelle your data belong to.
- * Choose net type: Select the purpose of your net from SR, Denoise and ISO.
- * Choose factor: Select the factor that matches the training data.
- * Choose first net: Select the type of the first net.
-If your are going to train a denoise or iso network, select ‘None’.
+ * Choose net type: Select the specific type of augment to be trained: superresolution, denoising or iso enhancement.
- * Choose second net: Select the type of the second net.
+ * Choose factor: Select the enhancement factor, which should match the setting made at the data generation step.
- * Choose loss function: Select the appropriate loss function for the training net from ‘mae’ and ‘mse’.
+ * Choose loss function: Select appropriate loss function, ‘mae’ or ‘mse’, for the model training.
- * LPIPS loss: Choose whether to add LPIPS loss function during the training.
+ * LPIPS loss: Choose whether LPIPS perceptual loss is required during the training.
  * Label tag: Add specific tag to the currently trained network.
  * Patch size: Set its values according to the 'patch size' of ‘Global parameters' in ‘Crop data’ panel.
+ *

-### 3. Click the ‘Start running’ button.
+### 3. Click the ‘Start running’ button to start the training procedure.

 net type      | Denoise         |SR    			 | ISO 				|
 :-----:       |:-----:          |:-----:		 |:---------:		|